Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Tolerability patterns differ between the medications.
 PT-141's side effects tend to be frontloaded, occurring shortly after injection but resolving within hours.
 PDE5 inhibitor side effects typically correlate with drug levels and may persist throughout the medication's duration of action.
 Some patients develop tolerance to PT-141's nausea over time, while PDE5 inhibitor side effects generally remain consistent with continued use.

 The cost breakdown for PT-141 and PDE5 inhibitors varies dramatically based on brand versus generic availability, insurance coverage, and compounding pharmacy options.
-Understanding these economic factors is crucial for treatment accessibility and long-term adherence.
+Understanding these economic factors is important for treatment accessibility and long-term adherence.

 Brand-name PT-141 (Vyleesi) carries a significant cost burden, with average wholesale prices ranging from $300-800 per month depending on usage frequency.
 Most commercial insurance plans provide limited coverage due to the medication's relatively recent FDA approval and classification as a specialty drug.
 Patient assistance programs from the manufacturer can reduce costs for qualifying individuals, but out-of-pocket expenses often remain substantial.